 - Providing your personal data to others

 3.1 We will not disclose any of your details to any third parties accept in the where such disclosure is necessary for compliance with a legal obligation to which we are subject, or to carry out the delivery of our goods and service as described in 3.2 and 3.2 below.

 3.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims.

 3.3 We may disclose name and address to our suppliers or subcontractors such as delivery couriers insofar as reasonably necessary to deliver your order.

-3.4 Financial transactions relating to our website and services are handled by our payment services providers, Authorize.net.
+3.4 Financial transactions relating to our website and services are handled by our payment services providers, Stripe and Authorize.net.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
-You can find information about the payment services providers’ privacy policies and practices at the Authorize.net ‘s website.
+You can find information about the payment services providers’ privacy policies and practices at the Stripe’s and Authorize.net ‘s website.

 - International transfers of your personal data

 4.1 We use Wild Apricot as our data processor, they are based in the United States.
 They are committed to providing the highest level of security for our client’s personal data.
 Wild Apricot have released their own data processing addendum which can be read by clicking here

 4.2 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.